makerdao/auction-demo-keeper/README.md

 # Auction-Demo-Keeper

-*Integration example of a LIQ2.0 Keeper with flash loan functionality*
+*Integration example of a LIQ2.0 Keeper with atomic swap functionality*

 The Auction-Demo-Keeper is an integration example that demonstrates most ways to interact with the [LIQ-2.0]((https://forum.makerdao.com/t/liquidations-2-0-technical-summary/4632)) auction system in the Maker Protocol.
-This "demo" keeper works out of the box, it is simple in design, leverages LIQ-2.0's flash loan feature, and therefore operates with minimal capital requirements.
+This "demo" keeper works out of the box, is simple in design, and leverages `clipper.take`'s [external call](https://github.com/makerdao/dss/blob/master/src/clip.sol#L394) feature, minimizing capital requirements.

-When paired with an [exchange-callee](https://github.com/makerdao/exchange-callees) contract, `auction-demo-keeper` utilizes the native flash loan feature within LIQ2.0, allowing it to borrow the collateral out for auction, swap it for DAI within an arbitrary DEX, return DAI to the auction, and collect a DAI profit from the spread - all in a single transaction.
+By using an [exchange-callee](https://github.com/makerdao/exchange-callees) contract, `auction-demo-keeper` swaps auctioned collateral for DAI using a DEX, returning DAI to the auction to cover the bid, and collecting a DAI profit from the spread - all in a single transaction.
 The keeper needs only ETH for gas to participate in LIQ2.0 auctions.

 ## Scope